dt/summoner/README.md

 - id
 - displayName
 - workEmail
-- customFollowing
 - department
 - status
 - jobTitle
-- homePhone
 - mobilePhone
+- homePhone (optional, used as fallback)
-- workPhone
+- workPhone (optional, used as fallback)